Skip To Content

 Your dentist may need to employ bonding to fix a chipped front tooth.
 First, they will prepare your tooth surface to bond to the new material, which is usually resin.
 They will apply an adhesive to your chipped tooth, then put the resin on top to cover the chip.

-A more serious chip may require the dentist to apply a dental crown, which is affixed over top of the broken tooth.
+A more serious chip may require restoration with a dental crown, which is affixed over top of the broken tooth.
 It will take two visits to complete this procedure.
 When you visit our office, you can choose what type of crown you would like, such as ceramic or porcelain fused to metal.
 You may also require a root canal if the chip has reached the root of the tooth.

 Preventing Chipped Teeth